binh234/AI-ML/002_StableDiffusion/README.md

 Before the UNet, the encoder part of the autoencoder-decoder model converts the input image into its **latent representation**.

-Now, it’s important to remember that the UNet acts exclusively on the latent space and does not deal with the original image pixels at all.
-It is, of course conditioned by the text caption.
-The process of adding the caption information to the latent space is called **text conditioning**.
+Now, it’s important to remember that the UNet acts exclusively on the latent space and does not deal with the original image pixels.
+It is, of course, conditioned by the text caption.
+The process of adding the caption information to the latent space called **text conditioning**.
 Besides text conditioning, we can also condition the same latent space with semantic maps or other images.

 Not just text conditioning, the latent information also goes through a noise addition step called diffusion process, as discussed above.

-From all the above information, the UNet tries to predict the noise added to the image.
+After that, the UNet tries to predict the noise added to the image.

 ![UNet](images/stable-diffusion-unet-noise-prediction.png)